AnkushAgarw/landing-page/README.md

 # landing-page

 Landing-Page Project from The Odin Project course.
-All codes inside are my own and not copied from anywhere.
+The design was provided by The Odin Project but all codes inside are my own and not from anywhere else.